spencerng/kinect-mocap/README.md

 # Kinect Depth Motion Capture

-Motion capture scripts used for *Macbeth in Space*
+Motion capture scripts for Azure Kienct.
+Used to capture apparition effects for *Macbeth in Space*

 ## Usage